-Ken Sankin is the Chair of the firm’s Real Estate Group and has more than 35 years of experience in real estate law.
-His practice blends the traditional areas of financing, leasing, acquisition, workouts, and construction and development of commercial and residential properties, with such areas as cooperative and condominium offerings, limited partnerships and limited liability companies.
+Ken Sankin has more than 39 years of experience in real estate law.
+His practice blends the traditional areas of financing, leasing, acquisition, workouts, and construction and development of commercial and residential properties, with such areas as cooperative and condominium offerings, limited liability companies and joint ventures.

 Mr. Sankin has extensive experience representing both landlords and tenants in connection with the leasing of office, retail and warehouse space.
 His representation of both lenders and borrowers in all types of financing transactions has given him a well-balanced perspective of the needs and requirements of both.
 A substantial amount of his time is devoted to the representation of tax-exempt organizations.
-In recognition of his work, he was named to Perspective New York's Top Real Estate Attorneys list and Euromoney’s Guide to the World’s Leading Real Estate Lawyers.
+In recognition of his work, he was named to Who’s Who Legal: Real Estate 2017, Perspective New York's Top Real Estate Attorneys list and Euromoney’s Guide to the World’s Leading Real Estate Lawyers.

 Represented The Silberman Fund (an affiliate of The New York Community Trust), in a complicated four-party transaction that included the sale of a property on East 79th Street that housed the Hunter School of Social Work, and was owned by The Silberman Fund.
 We worked with our client and the City University of New York to acquire a new home in East Harlem for the Hunter School of Social Work and build a state of the art facility.
 The transaction was honored by the Real Estate Board of New York as the “Most Ingenious Deal of the Year.”